google-research/runtime-error-prediction/README.md

     gcsfuse python-runtime-errors /mnt/python-runtime-errors/
   fi
   ```

+  [setup-tpu.sh](scripts/setup-tpu.sh) will do this mounting for you if you run it on your Cloud TPU.

   You can then use `/mnt/python-runtime-errors/datasets/project-codenet/2021-12-29-nodoc` as the `--dataset_path` below in place of `/path/to/dataset`.
   This matches the default dataset path set in [codenet_paths.py](core/data/codenet_paths.py).